deanwampler/ai-toolkits-experiments/llama-stack/README.md

 (April 23-28, 2025)

 The AI Alliance [Gofannon](https://the-ai-alliance.github.io/gofannon/) project is a catalog of contributed tools that are portable across many different application frameworks, with recent support added for [Llama Stack integration](https://github.com/The-AI-Alliance/gofannon/pull/275).
 I'll explore this on a branch of my repo, [`gofannon-example`](https://github.com/deanwampler/ai-toolkits-experiments/tree/gofannon-example), because of the required extra dependencies.
-If you want to try this, start with
+If you want to try this, start with the following:

 ```shell
 git fetch --all --prune